softlayer/githubio_source/content/article/exception-handling-softlayer-api.md

 Check your username and API key to make sure they are still valid.

 `{"error":"Internal Error","code":"SoftLayer_Exception_Public"}`

 Generally this indicates you are requesting too much data.
 Try limiting your objectMask to only the local and relational properties you need, or use a resultLimit.

 - SoftLayer_Exception_InvalidValue

-`{"error": The character @ must appear once and only once in an email address.","code":"SoftLayer_Exception_InvalidValue"}` Check the methods manual page to make sure the data you are sending matches the type expected.
+`{"error": The character @ must appear once and only once in an email address.","code":"SoftLayer_Exception_InvalidValue"}`

+Check the methods manual page to make sure the data you are sending matches the type expected.

 - SoftLayer_Exception_ObjectNotFound

-`{"error":"Unable to find object with id of '1'.","code":"SoftLayer_Exception_ObjectNotFound"}` Either the ID you are looking for doesn't exist, or you don't have access to it.
+`{"error":"Unable to find object with id of '1'.","code":"SoftLayer_Exception_ObjectNotFound"}`

+Either the ID you are looking for doesn't exist, or you don't have access to it.

 - SoftLayer_Exception_WebService_BadRequest

 `{"error":"Bad request","code":"SoftLayer_Exception_WebService_BadRequest"}`

 The API endpoint wasn't able to figure out your request.
 Could be the result of trying to POST to a method that only accepts GET requests, or some other badly formed data.

+- SoftLayer_Exception_NotImplemented

+Generally not an error you should encounter, but can be seen when trying to do some actions on resources that have not fully provisioned.
+If you get this exception on a resource that is fully provisioned, opening a ticket is recommended.